Description And Comments

 Touring Tips

-- This attraction participates in Universal Express.
+• This attraction offers Universal Express.

 A Honolulu reader thinks Jurassic Park doesn’t pass the smell test: